johnpuddephatt/oclt/_posts/2020-12-18-welcome-to-our-new-board-members.md

 Piotr Smok joined us at the September AGM and Miriam Mutizwa was co-opted in November.

-They both bring so much value to OCLT in their experience and knowledge.
-You can read more about them below:
+They both bring so much value to OCLT in their experience and knowledge and we are excited to be working with them in the new year.
+You can read their bios below:

 **Piotr Smok**